-Who says braising chicken is difficult?
-Braising is simply gently cooking a cheaper cut of meat in a liquid until it transforms into a tender, fall off the bone masterpiece.
-And with these 36 braised chicken recipes, you’ll find comfort food meal ideas that the whole family will love.
-Let’s take a look at these one pan chicken dinners I’ve gathered for you.
+With these braised chicken thighs recipes, you’ll find comfort food meal ideas that the whole family will love.
+Who says braising chicken thighs is difficult?
+Braising is simply and gently cooking a cheaper cut of meat in a liquid until it transforms into a tender, fall off the bone masterpiece.

 How do you braise?
 It’s simple.
-Braising is a two step process where bone in, skin on chicken is first seared crispy in a neutral oil and then simmered in a flavorful liquid such as broth or wine.
+Braising is a two step process where, in this case, bone in, skin on chicken is first seared crispy in a neutral oil and then simmered in a flavorful liquid such as broth or wine.

 Once the meat is seared, the low and slow cooking process is pretty much hands off, filling your kitchen with an intoxicating aroma that will find you craving dinner all afternoon.

-Some of the most commonly braised meat recipes you’ll find will include cuts of meat like chicken thighs, chicken legs, pork shoulder roast (Boston Butt), like used for this Carne Adovada, beef short ribs and lamb shoulder.
+Some of the most commonly braised meat recipes you’ll find will include cuts of meat like chicken thighs, chicken legs, pork shoulder roast (Boston Butt), like used for this Carne Adovada.
+Beef short ribs and lamb shoulder and also commonly braised.

 The end result is super tender, flavorful meat with a very desirable crispy crust.
 Sounds perfect doesn’t it?
 It is.